Datone Jones: Professional career

+Pre-draft

-Jones was projected to be a late first-round or early second-round pick in the NFL Draft.
+Jones was projected to be a late first-round or early second-round pick in the NFL draft.
 Scouts observed that he was a sturdy athlete with a good initial explosion off the ball and good use of his hands.
 However, he was also said to lack the constant speed or flexibility to be a 4-3 defensive end.